Help Your Brows Fight Gravity

 Traditional or endoscopic

-Dr. Bardia performs brow lifts with two techniques: the traditional (also called coronal) brow lift or the endoscopic brow lift.
+Dr. Amirlak performs brow lifts with two techniques: the traditional (also called coronal) brow lift or the endoscopic brow lift.
 Sometimes an endoscopic lift cannot reposition enough skin and muscle to adequately address your problems.
-During your consultation, Dr. Bardia will explain both options, along with which method he feels is best for your unique situation.
+During your consultation, Dr. Amirlak will explain both options, along with which method he feels is best for your unique situation.

 - Traditional brow lift — This was formerly the only method for performing brow lifts.
 A coronal incision is made that stretches from just above the ear across the top of the forehead and down to the other ear.
 The incision is typically made within the hairline but may be placed further back to minimize visibility in patients with thinning hair.
 Next, the forehead skin is lifted, tissue removed, muscles adjusted, and the eyebrows may be lifted.
 The last step is to trim any excess skin.
 The incision is then closed with stitches or clips.